qutech/QuMADA/docs/device_object.rst

 when creating the object but are stored and can be accessed later e.g. for running measurements.
 In particular "values" are NOT directly set for parameters for safety reason.
 Creating a device has no direct influence on any instrument settings or applied values.

-The argument "make_terminals_global" adds all created terminals to the namespace provided in the "namespace" argument for easier access.
+If the "namespace" argument is not None, all created terminals are added to the provided namespace for easier access.
 In this example, all terminals are added to the global namespace, such that it is possible to for example directly access the ohmic's current by calling "ohmic.current()" instead of "device.ohmic.current()".
 Be aware, that automatically adding variables to the global namespace is not always a safe practice, make sure you are familiar with possible issues arising from this before you use the feature.
 To minimize the risks,